downs990/SocietySimulation/README.md

 A secondary objective for this project is to observe how a society evolves over multiple generations and log how they develop unique traits and norms based on random historic events.

-*Note:
+*Note:*
-- The ratios and values of this simulation do not have to be correct at first, just the architecture.
-Research will be needed to get correct values and behavior.
+*- The ratios and values of this simulation do not have to be correct at first, just the architecture.
+Research will be needed to get correct values and behavior.*
-- EPA (Environmental Protection Agency) has databases and research articles that you can use to make this simulation more accurate.
+*- EPA (Environmental Protection Agency) has databases and research articles that you can use to make this simulation more accurate.*
-*

 Modes